ykh015/Zappos-Discount-Checker/README.md

 **Furure Improvements:**

 1. Currently the app checks the discount when it is started.
 Later, we can create a service in the background which will periodically check the dicounts of the items and then send notifications.
 2. The API key is present in DiscountCheker.java and Product_List.java.
-We can create a string resource of the API key.
+We can create a string resource for the API key.
 3. The user interface can be vastly improved.

 **Extras**

 1. Used GSON for JSON parsing